pandom/terraform-tfe-workspace/README.md

-This module should be used for the onboarding of new workspaces in Terraform Enterprise.
+This module can be used for the onboarding of new workspaces in Terraform Cloud.

-It will create a repository in the corporate BitBucket instance, create a Workspace in Terraform Enterprise, and connect it to the newly created repository.
+It will create a repository in Github, create a Workspace in Terraform Cloud, and connect it to the newly created repository.

 Sample usage: